mengxueHou/mengxue.io/content/authors/admin/_index.md

     url: https://engineering.purdue.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include robotic autonomy, mobile sensor networks, and human robot interaction.
+I aim to devise practical, computationally-efficient, and provably-correct algorithms that prepare robotic systems to be cognizant, taskable, and adaptive, and can collaborate with human operators to co-exist in a complex, ever-changing and unknown environment.

 # Interests to show in About widget
 interests: